Skip to main content

 Set up per-service billing

-1. Go to Service Offerings in the sidebar
+1. Go to Services in the sidebar (under “My Business”)

 3. Set Billing type to Per Service